tolees/sconti/content/B07W8JRFXD-it.md

 ℹ️:

-- Funko pop is the 2018 toy of the year and peoples choice award winner
+- Funko POP is the 2018 Toy of the Year and Peoples Choice award winner
-- Check out the other disney figures from funko and collect them all
+- Figure stands 9.
+5cm and comes in a window display box
-- From star wars: mandalorian, the mandalorian, as a stylized pop vinyl from funko
+- From Huckleberry, POP 13, as a stylized POP vinyl from Funko
-- Figure stands 9.5cm and comes in a window display box
+- Check out the other Disney figures from Funko and collect them all

 [Accede a la oferta!!](https://www.amazon.it/dp/B07W8JRFXD/?tag=tolees00-21)